lukoucky/gomoku/README.md

 * Clean up the code.
 There are few TODO's and few places that are not MVVM compatible (Like when Model is directly communicating with View ...).
 * Add some menu with buttons and labels so you can restart game, start new one after the end, chose your color and so on.
 * Add another AI players.
 I would like to add few other AI players using ML (Alpha-Bete pruning, Reinforcement learning, Deep learning, ...)
+* Add easy way for 2 Human Players to play
 * Add web front end and another Model View that will be a Flask server.
 This will be another learning experience where I would like to reuse game core (Model) and connect it to different View (web page).
 That way I would like to make multiplayer between two human players online and learn some more about web sockets.